SteinwayThor/SteinwayThor/README.md

 --> Poker Tracker: A work in progress Heads Up Display with important statistics for use on America's Cardroom

---> Flappy Bird: An arcade with a selection of games, including Flappy Bird and an AI built on an evolutionary neural network
+--> Flappy Bird: An arcade with a selection of games, including Flappy Bird and an AI built on an evolutionary neural network (private for university policy, please reach out for more information)

 I love learning about AI and am always looking for more opportunities to put my software skills to use!